prisms-center/CASMcode_global/README.md

 Creating distributions
 ----------------------

-To create a source distribituion do:
+To create a source and wheel distribituion do:

-    python -m build --sdist

-To create a wheel do:

-    python -m build --wheel
+    python -m build

+Files are included or excluded from the distrubution by [editing `MANIFEST.in`](https://packaging.python.org/en/latest/guides/using-manifest-in/).